 Important Tip: Did you know that some studies have found that one of the dirtiest places in the kitchen is inside the slots of your knife block!
 I know!
 Having previously read about this hazard, I now make sure to take extra care and hoover out my knife block frequently.
 It is surprising the amount of dust, crumbs and other undesirables that find their way into the slots!
 You can even take all the knives out and give it a good shake over a piece of kitchen paper.
 You will be amazed at what comes out!

 10. Go to a Professional for Help

-Happily, however, with proper care, use and storage there is no reason why your Ceramic Knives should not last you a lifetime with little or no problems!
+Happily, however, with proper care, use and storage there is no reason why your ceramic knife should not last a lifetime with little to no problems!